Frequently Asked Questions

 #KirkstallArtTrail

-Working With the Venue
+Working with the venue

 We would like both the host and the artist to work with each other without any issues.

-► Treat each other with respect and dignity.
+• Treat each other with dignity and respect.

-► Remove your rubbish from the premises.
+• Remove all your rubbish from the premises.

-► Keep your space clean and tidy.
+• Keep your space clean and tidy.

-► Look after each other’s belongings.
+• Look after each other’s belongings.

 We carefully match artists with suitable venues.
-We will then introduce you to each other by email, which will include:

 If you believe that the venue is not suitable for your access needs then please let us know straight away.
 We will make reasonable adjustments and find you a different location.